Cosworth: Other road engines

 In 2020, Gordon Murray Automotive commissioned Cosworth to design and build a 3994 cc V12 for use in their new T.50 sports car; which produces 663 PS at 11,500 rpm, and 467 Nm of torque at 9,000 rpm.

+Cosworth was chosen by Bugatti to develop a V16 engine as part of the hybrid powertrain for the upcoming Bugatti Tourbillon.
+The engine is reported to produce 1,000 PS (735 kW; 986 hp) and 900 N⋅m (664 lb⋅ft).

 Cosworth F1 car

 Cosworth made an attempt at designing a full Formula One Grand Prix car in 1969.
 The car, designed by Robin Herd, used an original 4WD transmission designed by Keith Duckworth (different from the Ferguson used by all other 4WD F1 cars of the 1960s) and powered by a magnesium version of the DFV unit.
 The car was planned to drive at the 1969 British Grand Prix, but it was silently withdrawn.
 When Herd left to form March Engineering, the project was cancelled.
 The external design of the car was a product of Herd's use of Mallite sheeting (a wood-aluminium laminate composite) for the principal structural monocoque sections, a technique he pioneered on the first McLaren single-seat cars, including the McLaren M2B of 1966.